 which follows from Eq.~(\ref{eq.a_det}) and Eq.~(\ref{eq.a_inv}).
 Topological phase diagrams obtained from the winding number calculations are shown in Fig.~\ref{fig.diagram_nu}.

 Changes in $\mathcal{Q}$ are related to changes in the sign of $\pf \left[ \mathcal{W} \left( {\bm k} \right) \right]$ at TRIM.
 In the absence of the AFM order ($h_{\pm} \rightarrow h$), only $\pf \left[ \mathcal{W} \left( 0 \right) \right]$ changes sign with changes in $h$.
 This is shown as the typical form of the parabolic-like part on phase diagram [Fig.~\ref{fig.diagram_nu}(a)].
-However, the existence of the AFM order alone can also force the emergence of an additional branch in the topologically non-trivial phase.
+However, the existence of the AFM order alone can also force the emergence of an additional branch in the topologically non trivial phase.
 This is possible due to the sign change of $\pf \left[ \mathcal{W} \left( \pi/2 \right) \right]$ at the second TRIM $\pi/2$.
 When the magnitude of the AFM order $m_{0}$ is significantly large, additional topological branches emerge from main branches (along $| \mu | \approx | h |$ line) [cf. Fig.~\ref{fig.diagram_nu}(a) and (b)].
 If this occurs, for a range of parameters inside the main branches, the topological phase is destroyed as these phases have opposite chirality.
 Further increasing of $m_{0}$ joins the AFM branches and leads to a destructive overlap and emergence of a trivial phase around $\mu = h = 0$ [Fig.~\ref{fig.diagram_nu}(d)].
-When the AFM amplitude is relatively large, the non--trivial phase can exist around $\mu \approx 0$, i.e.~in the nearly--half--filling limit $n \approx 1$ [cf.~Fig.~\ref{fig.diagram_nu}(c) and (d)].
+When the AFM amplitude is relatively large, the non trivial phase can exist around $\mu \approx 0$, i.e.~in the nearly--half--filling limit $n \approx 1$ [cf.~Fig.~\ref{fig.diagram_nu}(c) and (d)].

-Summarizing this part, the topological phase diagram is composed of two branches of the non-trivial phase --- the main branch associated with TRIM at ${\bm k}=0$ and the additional branch connected with the second TRIM at ${\bm k}=\pm\pi/2$.
-The main branch has properties which can be typically observed in the standard Rashba nanowire scenario, while the nontrivial phase originating in the additional branch can be compared to the nontrivial phase induced by dimerization~\cite{kobialka.sedlmayr.19}.
+Summarizing this part, the topological phase diagram is composed of two branches of the non trivial phase --- the main branch associated with TRIM at ${\bm k}=0$ and the additional branch connected with the second TRIM at ${\bm k}=\pm\pi/2$.
+The main branch has properties which can be typically observed in the standard Rashba nanowire scenario, while the non trivial phase originating in the additional branch can be compared to the non trivial phase induced by dimerization~\cite{kobialka.sedlmayr.19}.